 Warm, caring and approachable, Shaima has always wanted to help others since having to battle with illness herself as a child, which led her to study Chinese Medicine.
 She is one of Ping Ming Health’s most sought after women’s health and pregnancy practitioners.
 Shaima tailors her treatments to each individual and supports her clients throughout their entire journey from pre-conception to pre-birth and post-natal health.
-For three consecutive years she has received Ping Ming Health’s award for helping the highest number of women with successful pregnancies.
+For five consecutive years she has received Ping Ming Health’s award for helping the highest number of women with successful pregnancies.

 Shaima also has experience in digestive health, pain management, managing symptoms of anxiety, women’s hormonal issues and cancer treatment support.
 She is a valued member of Ping Ming Health’s practitioner training team, trusted by Dr Ping Wang to mentor new practitioners and observing students.
 Shaima speaks fluent Arabic and is a member of AACMA.

 Dr Mina Kim is a caring and friendly practitioner who loves to help people using traditional Chinese medicine and diet therapy advice to rebalance their bodies.
 Her interest in Chinese medicine began from childhood as her family gave her traditional Chinese herbal medicine when she was young.